 The Xtrema Range contains no metals or toxic substances, according to the manufacturer.
-In which case, it would be one of the safest cookware for your health and the environment.
+It makes it one of the healthiest cookware – good for your health and the environment…

 It takes 20 days to complete the making of this pure ceramic cookware.
 It’s made of light-weight pressure cast ceramic.